Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What bedroom count gets the most bookings in Abu Dhabi as of 2026?

-As of the first half of 2026, one-bedroom and two-bedroom apartments get the most bookings in Abu Dhabi, appealing to the broadest range of guests from solo business travelers to couples and small families.
+As of early 2026, one-bedroom and two-bedroom apartments likely get the most Airbnb bookings in Abu Dhabi because they match the broadest guest pool.

 What property type performs best in Abu Dhabi in 2026?